David Fulmer: Career

-Fulmer wrote and produced the documentary Blind Willie's Blues (1997), which Video Librarian called "nothing less than the economic, social, and historical evolution of America's indigenous music".
-He also wrote and produced the Americana audio series for National Public Radio (NPR) affiliate WABE-FM and WMLB-AM, both in Atlanta.
-He is the co-producer with Michael Reeves of "Piano Red – The Lost Atlanta Tapes", a CD collection by rock-and-roll legend Piano Red, released in August 2010 on Landslide Records.
-During his freelance career, he worked as a welder, a renovation carpenter, a set-builder, and a bartender.
-As a communications professional, he worked in the motorsports industry as Media Director for the Panoz Schools and Road Atlanta in Braselton, Georgia (1988–1999).
-From 2006 to 2020, he taught his "Fiction Shop" classes and workshops at various locations around the southeast.
-He is currently represented by literary agent Laura Langlie and dramatic-rights agent Mary Pender of the United Talent Agency.
+Fulmer wrote and produced the documentary Blind Willie's Blues (1996), which Video Librarian called "nothing less than the economic, social, and historical evolution of America's indigenous music".
+It was re-released on Youtube in December of 2023 and currently has over 110,000 views.

 Works

 In 2001, Fulmer's first novel, Chasing the Devil's Tail, was released by Poisoned Pen Press.
 Harcourt Books purchased the paperback rights in 2003, and then contracted with Fulmer for five more novels.
 Two of Fulmer's novels won national literary awards: Chasing the Devil's Tail won the Shamus Award (2002) and Rampart Street won the Benjamin Franklin Award (2007).
 His novel The Blue Door was nominated for the 2009 Shamus Award for Best Novel.
 Fulmer's work has received high praise from such publications as Publishers Weekly, The New York Times, The Washington Post, USA Today, The Boston Globe, Atlanta Journal-Constitution, San Francisco Chronicle, Booklist, Library Journal, and Kirkus Reviews.